unit-io/unitdb/README.md

 ```

 ### Statistics
-The unitdb keeps a running metrics of internal operations it performs.
-To get unitdb metrics use DB.Varz() function.
+The tracedb keeps a running metrics of internal operations it performs.
+To get tracedb metrics use DB.Varz() function.
-The unitdb can perform hyper scale writes, but performance starts degrading due to hardware limitation if writing over 5 millions entries within span of 10 secs.
-The unitdb will support distribution in upcoming release.
+The tracedb can perform hyper scale writes, but performance starts degrading due to hardware limitation if writing over 5 millions entries within span of 10 secs.
+The tracedb will support distribution in upcoming release.

 ```